 Assistant Professor of Culture & Media Studies:

-The central focus of my research and teaching is on how media-old and new-transform both everyday experience and expanded global, political spheres.
-As part of my work as a media historian and theorist, I am interested in film, video, digital media (including CGI, VR, and AR), animation, literature, cultural theory, and science and technology studies.
+The central focus of my research and teaching is on how media–old and new–transform both everyday experience and expanded global, political spheres.
+As part of my work as a media historian and theorist, I am interested in film, post-cinema, animation, literature, cultural theory, and science and technology studies.
 My research is motivated by a search for intersections between only apparently divergent domains.
 Similarly, in my courses, I encourage students to connect their daily engagements with media of all kinds to the archaeologies and larger social structures and forces that inform them.

 PhD, Film, Literature, and Culture, University of Southern California;

 Society for Cinema and Media Studies

 Society for Literature, Science, and the Arts